 Raw london broil on parchment paper surrounded by bowls of spices, a garlic bulb, a lemon, and a bowl of oil, all placed on a black surface.

-London Broil Recipe Ingredients
+Grilled London Broil Ingredients

 • London Broil – We used a USDA Choice London Broil.
 This cut is also known as top round steak or sometimes is even flank steak.
 It’s a lean cut of beef